edotaglialatela/edotaglialatela/README.md

 - 👋 Hi, I’m @edotaglialatela
-- 👀 I’m interested in numerical simulations
+- 👀 My main interest is Computational Fluid Dynamics
-- 🌱 I’m currently learning python and matlab
+- 🌱 I’m currently learning python and C++
-- 🏎️ Head of the aerodynamics and cooling department @ Scuderia Vanvitelli
+- 🏎️ Former head of the aerodynamics and cooling department @ Scuderia Vanvitelli
-- 🌀 Simulating with Ansys FLUENT and learning OpenFOAM
+- 🌀 Simulating with Ansys FLUENT and OpenFOAM
 - 💞️ I’m looking forward to collaborating on interesting projects
 - 📫 t.edoardo@live.com